 LiquidStack: Championing Sustainable Liquid Cooling

-“We are committed to offering our customers high reliability and high quality solutions that meet what they're looking for today as well as in the future,” she says.
+“It’s been fantastic,” she begins.
+“We are committed to offering our customers high reliability and high quality solutions that meet what they're looking for today as well as in the future,”

 Liquid cooling meets demand, sustainably

-The company has scaled up and implemented liquid cooling in data centres as large as 120MW and has a comprehensive range of data centre liquid cooling solutions tailored for high-compute workloads like AI, LLM training and simulations.
+Over the course of its operations, LiquidStack has scaled up and implemented liquid cooling in data centres as large as 120MW.
+It has a comprehensive range of data centre liquid cooling solutions that are tailored for high-compute workloads like AI, LLM training and simulations.

 As it stands, 40% of data centres’ electricity consumption is used for cooling IT equipment.
 As demand for high performance compute grows, this results in hotter components and a further demand for cooling.